Miley Cyrus’ Bobbing Pills & Alcohol Bottles Slammed, Post-Split Song Blasted By Perez Hilton & Own Fans

-Given the brief time frame that Miley had to knock out the tune, fans may well forgive the singer for not having accompanied it by a music video.
+Given the brief time frame that Miley had to knock out the tune, fans may well forgive the singer for not having accompanied it with a music video.
 Miley has, however, delivered some imagery with the new drop.
 The image of pills and bottles of alcohol in pool waters appeared on the official YouTube audio for the song.
 They’ve also appeared in video-enhanced and bobbing form on the singer’s Instagram, where celebrities and fans have been responding.

 It looks like the response is placing Miley under significant backlash, although replies weren’t exclusively slamming.